ILL-DIE-TRYING/phph1/README.md

      1. 100% complete as of 2022-5-9
      2. View in the [PHPH1 explorer](https://phph1.saddlerockit.com)

-- [ ] Create documentation for the class and explorer using PHP DOC.
+- [x] Create documentation for the class and explorer using PHP DOC.
 I have to write in all the doc blocks in the code so it generates everything nicely.
 Get it generated and then probably a few tweaks to the interface.
-     1. ~99% complete (needs one last good pass)
-     2. Remember there are two types of documentation in this project
+     1. Remember there are two types of documentation in this project
      - 1. Check out the [PHPH1 Explorer PHP Class Docs](https://phph1.saddlerockit.com/doc/classes/phph1.html)
      - 2. Every method page in the [PHPH1 explorer](https://phph1.saddlerockit.com) has built in documentation for the Harmony API Methods

-- [ ] Create a package where a developer could drop the package into a directory and safely use it for retrieving data using other scripting languages with minimal input.
-I planned to provide 3 different download packages (only 2 were necessary): Full with full API explorer and minimal with just the class and remote call script.
+- [x] Create a package where a developer could drop the package into a directory and safely use it for retrieving data using other scripting languages with minimal input.
+I planned to provide 3 different download packages (only 2 were necessary): Full with full API explorer and minimal with just the class.
 As long as I have my stuff properly set up on github, this should be pretty easy.
-     1. ~95% complete as of 2022-4-25
+     1. 100% complete as of 2022-4-28

 - [x] Report API methods that do not react according to the API documentation (this happens as I work throughout entire project as basically an include.
 As far as time to report and deal with it depends on how fast the line of communication is).
      1. I have reported a few times.
-If Harmony wants their postman documentation to be proper and accurate, just use the [PHPH1 explorer](https://phph1.saddlerockit.com) interface for all the details.
+If Harmony wants their postman documentation to be proper and accurate, just use the [PHPH1 explorer](https://phph1.app) interface for all the details.

 - [ ] Maintain the class and project if/when the API changes/expands (depends on how often the API changes, just part of maintenance).
      1. If we have a method explosion like this last time, this could turn into a lot of work to stay up to date with the API.
 I was looking and I believe the original EVM has like 62 or so methods.
 If there are plans to expand, please let me know and I will include it in the bounty if that is okay.